Skip to main content

 Yaakov Gottlieb

-Yaakov Gottlieb is a filmmaker, photographer, and creative producer whose work focuses on visual storytelling across documentary and narrative projects.
-His work has taken him from capturing landscapes in Iceland to working as a visual journalist in Buenos Aires and across the U.S., documenting real-world stories and moments as they unfold.
+Yaakov is the co-founder of NYG Studios, where he develops and produces film and digital content across documentary and branded formats.
+His visual journalism work has taken him from capturing landscapes in Iceland to working as a visual journalist in Buenos Aires and across the United States, documenting real-world stories and moments as they unfold.

 Connect with Yaakov on LinkedIn